 One of the greatest status symbols you can attain, is to own a yacht.
 Owning a yacht means that you have the expendable resources to buy and maintain a boat of your very own.
 Owning a yacht gives you so many opportunities and advantages.
 It gives you the opportunity to have great yacht parties and it allows you to travel the world at your own pace.

-All in all, having a yacht is an adventure.
+All in all, buying a yacht is an adventure.
 But, having a yacht can also be dangerous if you don’t have the essential tools.
 Your engine can break down in the middle of the ocean, or you can get blown off course during a storm.
 These instances can happen without warning and if you are unprepared, you may not survive.
 So, you should be as prepared as possible.
 Here are 7 essentials that every yacht owner should have.
 (Image Credit: Diego F. Parra/Pexels)

 1. Floating Decks